flaneurette/class.SecureContactForm/README.md

 # Parse HTML templates
 The HTML template parse function expects {{ and }} to delimit variables to parse.
-This can be changed in the confirguration.
+This can be changed in the configuration.

 		$tpl = new \security\forms\SecureMail([]);